yy3488/b9122/README.md

 #### On MacOS

 1. Search for `Terminal.app` on Spotlight.
 Launch it.
+Start a **new shell** with Command-N (N for new).

 Go to the Dock, right-click on the Terminal application, click on "Options" and then on "Keep in Dock", so it's always there.
 You should see a program running with this symbol:

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/b/b3/Terminalicon2.png/120px-Terminalicon2.png">